sophiagracelydia/SSB/README.md

 **Topic 2**: What are the reasons for the crime against women in India?
 .
 ### GPE (Group Planning Exercise)
 In this activity, we were shown a big map and given 4 situations to act upon as team.
-First we have to pen down the individual solutions, then discuss the solutions with the team and come to one common solution.
+First, we have to pen down the individual solutions, then discuss the solutions with the team and come to one common solution.

+### PGT (Progressive Group task)
+In this activity, we were taken to a swamp land with start line.
+We were asked to complete to the finish line by crossing it.
+For challenge, there were some sets of rules which we need to follow.
+The colour on the rocks shows different instructions.

+**Red** – Cannot be touched by candidates, load and helping material.
+**Blue** – Can be touched by candidates but not by load or helping material.
+**White** - Can be touched by candidates, load and helping material.

+### GOR (Group Obstacle Race)
+This race is also called as **Snake Race**.
+I enjoyed taking part in this activity was way more than other activity.
+Since this one is a team activity and a fierce competition between the 3 teams.
+We had a team shout out called “Dil Mangae More”.
+There will be series of obstacles, we have to carry the snake as a team and complete the race before the other teams.